nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-2023-2-1.md

 ### {{> anchor 'summary'}} Summary

-Arender has released the new version of their enhanced viewer, NEV 2023.2.1.
+Arender has released the new version of their enhanced viewer, Arender 2023.2.0.
 Below are the details of the offered enhancements and important points to consider when migrating from NEV 2.3.x to 2023.2.1.
 The NEV 2023.2.1 release introduces enhanced UI with consolidated annotation and redaction panels, along with support for audio annotations.
 Migration requires reconfiguring top panel widgets and annotation settings, with special steps for HA mode deployments.